ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

     cd dev_ws/src

-The syntax for creating a new package in ROS 2 is:
+The command syntax for creating a new package in ROS 2 is:

 .. tabs::